 AI helps language learners practise speaking outside class.
 Learners gain confidence and improve fluency.
 AI transcription tools support learners with dyslexia.
 These tools convert speech to text, aiding assessment.

-Successful AI programs involve phased rollouts and good teacher training.
-Schools must have clear rules for data privacy.
-They should routinely check learners' progress (Holmes et al., 2023).
-Schools view AI as a helper, not a substitute for teachers.
-This allows teachers to focus on planning, support, and problem-solving (Smith, 2024; Jones, 2025).
+Successful AI programmes use phased rollouts and strong teacher training.
+Schools must set clear rules for data privacy.
+They should check learners' progress regularly (Holmes et al., 2023).

 AI Ethics in Education